American Scouting overseas: History

 In areas whereby significant numbers of American citizens lived, "District" organizations existed.
 These areas included Hong Kong, Guatemala and Central America, Saudi Arabia and Kuwait, Kenya and the countries surrounding Lake Victoria, Mexico and the Caribbean, and Canada.
-Each "District" had a volunteer structure, to include District Chairs and members as well as Commissioners to assist existing and new units.
+Each "District" had a volunteer structure, including District Chairs and members and Commissioners to assist existing and new units.
 Some "Districts" even raised the funding necessary to "borrow" an executive with a multinational firm to serve as their District's professional representative; in other cases, firms like Saudi Aramco "donated" an executive to head up Scouting in that part of the world.
-Those individuals coordinated directly with the BSA's International offices and in the 70s and 80s had the resources to quickly get materials, training aids, awards and insignia, and uniforms to youth and adult members within their areas.
+Those individuals coordinated directly with the BSA's International offices and, in the 70s and 80s, had the resources to quickly get materials, training aids, awards and insignia, and uniforms to youth and adult members within their areas.

-While the BSA officially had no "Districts" within Direct Service Council, they did respond positively to the effort by creating special versions of the traditional Direct Service Council insignia to be worn by youth residing in those parts of the Council's "territory" without calling them "Districts".
-Before Direct Service Council folded, there were ten official such "Council Shoulder Patches" or CSPs in addition to the default CSP.
-In many areas of the Council, individual units and parents of Lone Scouts created their own unofficial CSP emblem to wear, with flags and symbology of the local area on those patches, instead of the standard emblem.
+While the BSA officially had no "Districts" within the Direct Service Council, they did respond positively to the effort by creating unique versions of the traditional Direct Service Council insignia to be worn by youth residing in those parts of the Council's "territory" without calling them "Districts."
+Before the Direct Service Council folded, there were ten official "Council Shoulder Patches" or CSPs in addition to the default CSP.
+In many areas of the Council, individual units and parents of Lone Scouts created their own unofficial CSP emblem to wear, with flags and symbology of the local area on those patches instead of the standard emblem.
 A 12th such emblem was created when Canal Zone merged with Direct Service later.

 In 1973, the Direct Service Council newsletter was created, to further provide information to DSC Scouts and Scouters and those serving on its Council "staff" and "leadership".
-Much of the information was copied from other BSA publications with specific information about registration, how to participate in BSA national and international activities/events, and new forms placed as inserts.
+Much of the information was copied from other BSA publications, including specific details on registration, how to participate in BSA national and international activities/events, and new forms placed as inserts.
 In 1975, the first instances of the word "District" were printed in the newsletter, further acknowledging the growth of this "notional local Council."